 JBU: What hope would you give to those struggling?

 Cindee: No matter how dark the days, no matter how fierce the storm, no matter how deep the valley, there is hope.
 There is always hope.
 You are not alone.
 You are not invisible to God.
 You’re created in His image.
 He loves you beyond measure and has a plan for your life.
 It’s not going to look like what you thought it would, but it can still be amazing.

 Pamela: Close your eyes for a minute and in the quiet listen for His whisper, “You are My Beloved.”
 Hang onto that because it’s enough.

-*Originally published in Just Between Us Magazine summer 2017.
+First published in Just Between Us magazine, summer 2017.
+Published with permission.

 Editor of Just Between Us magazine